 - contaminated raw fruits, vegetables, or nuts

-- living in group housing such as dorms or nursing homes.
-This is because you are regularly exposed to many people, and food in these kinds of institutions is often prepared with eggs and ground meat from various sources.
+- living in group housing such as dorms or nursing homes, where you’re regularly exposed to many people and food preparation by others

 - abdominal pain, cramping, or tenderness

 - muscle pain

 - signs of dehydration (such as decreased or dark-colored urine, dry mouth, and low energy)

 Dehydration caused by diarrhea is a serious concern, especially in children and infants.
 The very young can become severely dehydrated in just one day.
 This can lead to death.

 To diagnose salmonella food poisoning, your doctor will do a physical examination.
 They may check if your abdomen is tender.
 They may look for a rash with small pink dots on your skin.
 If these dots are accompanied by a high fever, they may indicate a serious form of salmonella infection called typhoid fever.

 Your doctor may also do a blood test or stool culture.
 This is to look for actual evidence and samples of Salmonella bacteria in your body.

 The main treatment for salmonella food poisoning is replacing fluids and electrolytes that you lose when you have diarrhea.
 Adults should drink water or suck on ice cubes.
 Your pediatrician may suggest rehydration drinks such as Pedialyte for children.

 In addition, modify your diet to include only easily digestible foods.
 Bananas, rice, applesauce, and toast are good options.
 You should avoid dairy products and get plenty of rest.
 This allows your body to fight the infection.